 Player Support Required

-Required in Yes
+Required in Response Yes

-Response

 Parent InLine or Wrapper

 Bounded 1+

 Content A URI that directs the media player to a tracking resource file that the media player must use to notify the ad server when the impression occurs.

-Attributes Description
+If there is no reason to include

-id An ad server id for the impression.
+an Impression element, the placeholder "about:blank" should be used instead of a tracking URL.
+The player should disregard dispatching the tracking URI if it is set to "about:blank" Attributes Description id An ad server id for the impression.
 Impression URIs of the same id for an ad should be requested at the same time or as close in time as possible to help prevent discrepancies.